aaronzhoufs/asset_mapper/README.md

 * claim report

 # 1st step
-If you are not provided with a list of show names from your client, please go through line 1- line 15 of the codes.
+If you are not being provided with a list of show names from your client(s), please go through line 1- line 15 of the codes.
 This helps you to extract is list of show names, as many of possible, from the asset report.

 ![](images/1.png)